 Use fresh cod within 2 days of bringing home from the store.
 If freezing, store in a freezer-safe container for up to 6 months.
 Defrost or thaw overnight before cooking.

-You could enjoy this with crispy roasted potatoes, over rice, or simply with baguette for enjoying leftover relish.
-If, however, you want a more substantial vegetable side dish, try one of the following:
+I love oven-baked cod with potatoes (sometimes mashed potatoes, sometimes crispy roasted potatoes), over rice, or simply with baguette for enjoying leftover relish.
+If you want a more substantial vegetable side dish, try one of the following:

 Equipment